ticoombs/playlister/README.md

 docker-compose run --rm playlister classify
 ```

-The existing 9,900 songs are skipped automatically - processing takes seconds instead of hours.
+The existing 10,000 songs are skipped automatically and it only adds 100 - processing takes seconds instead of hours.

 ### Very Large Libraries (100k+ files)